For the last week of December, we’re re-posting some of our favorite posts from 2012. Cross-posted at The Huffington

 The need for these experiments reveals just how dramatically conventional wisdom can change.
 The psychologists of the time needed experimental proof that physical contact between a baby and its parent mattered.
 Harlow’s experiments were part of a revolution in thinking about child development.
 It’s quite fascinating to realize that such a revolution was ever needed.

-Special thanks to Shayna Asher-Shapiro for finding Holt, Hall, and Watson for me.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Special thanks to Shayna Asher-Shapiro for finding Holt, Hall, and Watson for me.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.